spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/required-permissions.md

 - Microsoft.Authorization/roleAssignments/read
 - Microsoft.Authorization/roleDefinitions/read

-You can use the Validator with the Palette CLI.
-Check out the Palette CLI [Validator](../../../automation/palette-cli/commands/validator.md) command reference page for more information.
+You can use Validator with the Palette CLI.
+Check out the Palette CLI [Validator](../../../automation/palette-cli/commands/ec.md#validate-environment) command reference page for more information.

 :::